Michelle Legge

 State tax rates on crypto

 State taxes work slightly differently depending on the state you live in.
 In some states, you'll pay a marginal personal tax rate that increases with how much you earn, like the federal Income Tax rate.
-Meanwhile, in other states, you'll pay a flat Income Tax rate and in some states, you'll pay no tax at all.
+Meanwhile, in other states, you'll pay a flat Income Tax rate, some states have specific capital gains tax rates, and in some states, you'll pay no tax at all.

 Which states have issued guidance on crypto tax?

-A limited number of states have issued guidance on the tax implications of cryptocurrency transactions, mostly surrounding the potential application of sales tax as opposed to Income Tax.
+A limited number of states have issued guidance on the tax implications of cryptocurrency transactions, but guidance so far mainly focuses on the potential application of sales tax.
 States that have issued guidance so far include:

 • California: California treats cryptocurrencies as cash equivalents and taxes purchases with crypto the same way as purchases with fiat currency.